 The impacted teeth can experience pain when chewing, biting, or opening your mouth and swelling of the gum tissue surrounding the affected tooth.
 The infection of this gum tissue is also common if impacted teeth are not treated.
 Bad breath, difficulty opening your mouth, and a bad taste in your mouth can occur.

 The gums, teeth, and bones near the impacted teeth can also be negatively affected by their presence.
 If impacted teeth are not treated, permanent damage could result.
 Also, tumors or cysts can destroy parts of your jaw form because of an impacted tooth.
+Other side effects of impacted teeth can include:

 - Crowding of other teeth